 History of Black Tie Blue Jeans

-Rocky Mountain College is proud to celebrate over 25 years of Black Tie Blue Jeans, not only one of Billings’ premier gala events, but one of the longest-running scholarship benefits.
+Rocky Mountain College is proud to celebrate the 30th anniversary of Black Tie Blue Jeans, not only one of Billings’ premier gala events, but one of the longest-running scholarship benefits.

 In 1987, the first Black Tie Blue Jeans Scholarship Benefit was held, growing out of what was called the “Rocky Mountain Roundup,” which was a unique fundraising event well-supported by area ranchers and cattlemen.
 Short-of-cash ranchers had calves and steers they were willing to donate to education.
 The College had its official registered brand – RMR – for the Rocky Mountain Roundup, which was used to brand the donated livestock.
 Originally, College volunteers rounded up the RMR-branded cattle and trucked them to the public auction yard where they were judged and sold.
 Later, when Black Tie Blue Jeans began, a reserve champion calf and a grand champion calf were selected to be auctioned off at the event.

-One thing that never changed over the 20-year life of this event is its goal: to raise money for student scholarships.
-This year we are excited to bring the event back to campus and celebrate our students at home.
+One thing that never changed over the past 30 years of this event is its goal: to raise money for student scholarships.